 Manure and bone meal have a slight alkali effect on the soil.
 Cotton seed meal has an acid reaction and is valuable for use around acid-loving plants such as azaleas or on soil that is inclined to be alkaline.

-Lime and aluminum sulfate are found on the fertilizer shelf at stores, but properly speaking, these are not fertilizers.
+Lime and aluminum sulfate are found on the fertilizer shelf at stores, but properly speaking, these are not organic fertilizers.
 They do have a definite purpose in the garden, however.